 - 1. Explain the conditions of consumer's equilibrium with the help of the indifference curve analysis.
 Represent the same on a diagram. - 2.
-Explain the determination of consumers equilibrium with the help of a schedule in case of two commodities by using utility approach. - 3.
-Why does demand curve slope downward? - 4.
-Explain the determinants of price elasticity of demand. - 5.
+Explain the conditions of consumer's equilibrium in case of two commodities with the help of utility analysis. - 3.
+Distinguisn between change in demand and change in quantity demanded. - 4.
+Explain the facters determining price elasticity of demand. - 5.
 With the help of diagrams, explain the effect of following changes on the demand of a commodity. - (a) A fall in the income of its buyer. - (b) A rise in price of complementary good. - 6.
 What are the conditions of consumer's equilibrium under the indifference curve approach?
 What changes will take place if the conditions are not fulfilled to reach equilibrium? - 7.
 Explain three properties of indifference curve. - 8.
-Whether the following statements are true or false?
-Give reasons. - (i) Income effect of inferior good is positive. - (ii) Change in quantity demanded is the explanations of law of demand. - 9.
+Are the following statements true our false?
+Give reasons. - (a) Two indifference curve never intersect each other.

+- (b) Income effect of inferior good is positive. - (c) Change in quantity demanded is the explanations of law of demand. - 9.
 Explain the concept of marginal rate of substitution (MRS) by giving an example.
 What happens to MRS when consumer moves downwards along the indifference curve?
 Give reasons for you answer. - 10.
-Following statements are true or false give reasons : - (i) Increase in number of consumers shifts the demand curve rightward. - (ii) The demand of a commodity becomes elastic if its substitute good is available in the market.
+Are the following true or false?
+Give reasons. - (i) Increase in number of consumers shifts the demand curve rightward. - (ii) The demand curve of a commodity becomes elastic if its substitute good is available in the market. - (iii) Indifference curve is convex to origin due to diminishing marginal rate of substitution.